Support our sponsor: Dublin Ohio CVB

 4. 7 V 7 RULES will utilize the “Restraining Line”

-Clarifications on “When the Ball is in Play” (and WHEN the defense can pressure beyond the Blue Line)
+Clarifications on “When the Ball is in Play” (and WHEN the defense can pressure beyond the restraining line)

-c) The “Ball is in Play” when a Goal Kick (or other Free Kick from taken from Inside the Penalty Area) is touched by a player outside the penalty area
+c) The “Ball is in Play” when a Goal Kick (or other Free Kick from taken from Inside the Penalty Area) is touched by another player

 d) The “Ball is in Play” when a Free Kick taken from Behind the Restraining Line, BUT Outside the Penalty Area is touched by a player other than the kicker